Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/doe/guide.rst

 Step 5: Exploratory analysis (Enumeration)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After creating the subclass of the ``Experiment`` class, exploratory analysis is suggested to enumerate the design space to check if the problem is identifiable, i.e., ensure that D-, E-optimality metrics are not small numbers near zero, and Modified E-optimality is not a big number.
+After creating the subclass of the :class:`Experiment` class, exploratory analysis is suggested to enumerate the design space to check if the problem is identifiable, i.e., ensure that D-, E-optimality metrics are not small numbers near zero, and Modified E-optimality is not a big number.